FabioC-alt/DataMiningStudyRepo/Theory/MachineLearning/ClassificationInMachineLearning.md

 - Why the test error can be much greater than the training error
 - Why the pruning can improve the performance
 - How to deal with continuous attributes

+# Model Selection

+In this section we are going to further explore the available models for classification.

+The amount of data in the set is most of the time scarce, because we have to split them among:

+- Train
+- Validation
+- Test

+Obviously the more data we use, the best performance we should expect.

+To avoid the overoptimistic situation we decide a **coincidence interval** to be assigned to the test error.

+This most of the time depends from the empirical frequency and are due to noise in the data.